-How many C-sections can a woman safely have?
+How many C-sections can women safely have?

-Answers from Yvonne Butler Tobah, M.D.
+Answer From Yvonne Butler Tobah, M.D.

 Women who have multiple repeat cesarean deliveries are at increased risk of:

-- Berghella V. Repeat cesarean delivery. http://www.uptodate.com/home.
-Accessed June 1, 2015.
+- Berghella V. Repeat cesarean delivery. https://www.uptodate.com/contents/search.
+Accessed Feb.
+17, 2020.